facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

 ## Going to a Snapshot

-The following hook can be used for navigating the current Recoil state to the provided `Snapshot`:
+The following hook can be used for updating the current Recoil state to match the provided `Snapshot`:
 - [`useGotoRecoilSnapshot()`](/docs/api-reference/core/useGotoRecoilSnapshot) - Update current state to match a Snapshot